Foyle's War series 5: "Broken Souls"

+Foyle meets his friend, Dr Josef Novak, a Polish-Jewish psychiatrist, for a chess game.
+Novak works at a nearby Sackville House Hospital, a military mental health institution, headed by Dr Iain Campbell.
+The young and ambitious Dr Julian Worth is found murdered there after publishing an article based on Novak's patient records without permission.
+Foyle is called in.
+Stewart volunteers to help find a missing East End boy, 15-year-old Tommy Crooks.
+Meanwhile, Fred Dawson, a disabled former POW, arrives back at his farm to find his wife Rose and son Daniel being assisted by Johann Schultz, a German POW.
+Dawson quickly suspects Rose of overly-fraternising with the German and resents Schultz's friendship with Daniel.
+At the hospital, Campbell has an affair with his secretary, Joy Phelps, wife of Peter, a patient at the hospital, who is committed to an asylum following the death of Worth.
+Knowing that his time at the Dawson farm is over, Schultz escapes the camp and is later found dead nearby.
+Foyle's investigation reveals Campbell's killing of Worth over a stolen love letter and the killing of Schultz by Novak – who had just seen a newsreel report on horrors at the concentration camp where members of his family were held – based on instinct and survivor guilt.

 Cast and characters

-Novak was in Paris during the invasion of Poland, and his wife and daughter remained there.
+Novak was in Paris during the invasion of Poland, while his wife and daughter remained there.
 During the episode, we learn of their transfer to a ghetto (probably the Lublin Ghetto), and then to the Majdanek concentration camp, news of which triggers Novak's suicide attempt.
 His uncle was apparently a Polish chess grandmaster.
-Dawson had been a prisoner since the Battle of Dunkirk, four years earlier but recently escaped and was injured by frostbite.
-Tommy Crooks, a 15-year-old missing former child-evacuee, arrives to stay with Sir John and Lady Muriel Sackville, the gentry who had lived in the country house that had been requisitioned and converted into a hospital and whose son was killed in the 1942 raid on Dieppe Raid.
-As a telegram boy, Crooks was traumatised by the reactions of those to whom he delivered bad news and also the recent death of his mother in a V-1 flying bomb attack.
+Dawson had been a prisoner since the Battle of Dunkirk, four years earlier but recently escaped and suffered frostbite.
+Tommy Crooks, a 15-year-old missing former child-evacuee, arrives to stay with Sir John and Lady Muriel Sackville, the gentry who had lived in the country house that had been requisitioned and converted into a hospital and whose son was killed in the 1942 Dieppe Raid.
+As a telegram boy, Crooks was traumatised by the reactions of those to whom he delivered bad news and the recent death of his mother in a V-1 flying bomb attack.
 His father, Morris, arrives in Hastings seeking his return.